open-telemetry/community/project-management.md

 * A clearly defined set of goals and deliverables.
 * Deadlines for when the deliverables will be ready for review by the broader community.
+* Two TC/GC members, or community members delegated by the them, to sponsor the project.
 * A group of designers and subject matter experts need to dedicate a significant amount of their work time to the project.
 These participants are needed to design the spec, write a set of OTEPs, and create multiple prototypes.
-This group needs to meet with each other (and  with TC members) on a regular basis to develop a successful set of proposals.
+This group needs to meet with each other (and with their sponsors) on a regular basis to develop a successful set of proposals.
-* Two TC members, or community members delegated by the TC, to sponsor the project.

 To propose a project, please create a **project document** using the [project template](project-template.md) as a guide.
 This document will be used as the initial proposal for the project.